Vestmannaeyjar: Geography

 There are 18 islands and about 30 rock stacks and skerries.
 All the islands have been built up in submarine eruptions and consist of alternating layers of palagonite tuff and lava.
 The oldest geological formations are in the northern part of Heimaey ("Home Island"), the largest island and the only inhabited one.
-Basalt columns can be seen in many places, and the sea has eroded the soft rock of the shoreline and scooped out many picturesque coves and grottos, which are among the special features of the islands.
+Basalt columns can be seen in places, and the sea has eroded the soft rock of the shoreline and scooped out coves and grottos, which are among the features of the islands.

 There was a submarine eruption southeast of Hellisey in 1896.
 The next eruption began on 14 November 1963.
 It lasted about four years – one of the longest in Icelandic history – and gave birth to Surtsey, the 15th island in the group.
 In the eruption of 1973 that lasted for 155 days, Heimaey grew by about 2.1 km2.
 The Vestmannaeyjar group is about 38 km long and 29 km broad, the closest point lying about 8 km from the mainland.